Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 The new software is set to be activated for over 10,700 educational institutions over the next few weeks, offering a solution to counter AI-assisted cheating, but at what cost?

-Turnitin's software is not foolproof, and AI technology is constantly evolving, making it difficult to keep up.
-It seems as professors are often comparing AI detection to concepts like plagiarism checkers.
+High school senior Lucy Goetz was surprised when the detector flagged her essay on socialism as likely AI-generated.
+This shows that Turnitin's software is not foolproof, and AI technology is constantly evolving, making it difficult to keep up.
+However, it seems that professors are often comparing AI detection to concepts like plagiarism checkers.

 But...
 AI Detection is NOT conclusive, it works based on predictions.
 I don't see how it's fair to accuse students of something when you don't have definitive proof.